meeb/gateaux/README.md

 ## Installation

-`gateaux` itself has no dependancies, it is pure standard Python compatible.
-However, to be useful you first need to install the FoundationDB client from:
+`gateaux` itself only depends on `foundationdb` and `pytz`.
+You first need to install the FoundationDB client libraries from:

 https://www.foundationdb.org/download